microsoft/live-share/docs/use/install-live-share-visual-studio.md

 ---
-title: Install and sign in to Live Share in Visual Studio
+title: Install & sign in to Live Share in Visual Studio
 titleSuffix: Live Share
 description: Learn how to install and sign in to Visual Studio and Live Share so that you can collaborate on projects with your team. ms.date: 01/22/2022